Grid-LTS/sync-job-manager/README.md

 - *.conf-files: the path to the local Git project and the remote url of the server repo have to be provided in conf-files
 - *.conf files should be in the home directory under ~/.sync-conf or can be provided as an argument to the call
 - best would be to set up an easy authentification method with the server, like a key-based method, in order to avoid prompts when running the script
-- for setting the git config, you need to provide a  file 'git_repos.list' under ~/.sync-conf providing for each repo the name + email address
+- for setting the git config for a repo, you need to provide the name + email address next to the repository path

 ### Requirements
-Can only be run from a Bash, e.g. MacOs or Linux distribution with git installed (and a transfer protocoll as ssh on client and server)
+Can only be run from a Bash, e.g. MacOs or Linux distribution with git and unison installed (and a transfer protocol as ssh on client and server)

 ### Currently planned
 - lock files
 - specify if only push, only pull or both modes are applied to each repo
 - gui for convenient setup of conf files
-- only commits are synced, but also unstaged and staged changes should be synced
-At the moment the script is simple and not laid out to sync in collaborative projects.
+- error report in case of conflicts or failed checkouts At the moment the script is simple and not laid out to sync in collaborative projects.
 E.g. in case of git, when pushing the server branches are expected to be fast-fowarded.
 The same applies to pulling.
 Merges cannot be handled.
 In the future this should be possible.